louadi/NEASE-tutorials/.ipynb_checkpoints/README-checkpoint.md

 ## Introduction

-In this tutorials, we used NEASE in multiple datasets from both healthy and disease cohorts to study the functional impact of alternative splicing.
+In these tutorials, we used NEASE in multiple datasets from both healthy and disease cohorts to study the functional impact of alternative splicing.
 Each notebook covers a single dataset.